Tech Number In C++ - C++ Programming Tutorial

 Explanation:

-The main function isTechNumber is a wrapper that checks if a number has an even length of digits and, if so, calls a recursive helper function.
-It is immediately considered not a Tech Number if the number consists of an odd number of digits.
+The primary function named isTechNumber functions as a wrapper to verify whether a number possesses an even number of digits, triggering a recursive helper function if the condition is met.
+Conversely, the number is promptly disqualified as a Tech Number if it contains an odd number of digits.

 Complexity Analysis: